 You will have time before sunset to explore the grounds, the buildings, and the dramatic rock formations.
 Also, the tower might be available to tour (operated independently by the American Lighthouse Foundation, http://www.lighthousefoundation.org/), as well as the Fishermen’s Museum next door.
 Here you’ll find displays and artifacts chronicling the area’s maritime heritage.
 You will depart from the Lighthouse approximately a half hour after sunset.

 We will have an early dinner at a waterfront location followed by a journey back to the lighthouse for the early evening light of sunset.

 Check out their official web site with a webcam that updates every 5 minutes, http://www.pemaquidpoint.org/wc.php.
-This lighthouse was chosen to represent Maine in the U.S. mint’s state quarter collection in 2003.
-The light is a fully functional, Coast Guard operated, navigation aid that flashes a single white flash every 6 seconds.
-The beacon that shines from this tower can be seen 14 nautical miles out to sea.
+This lighthouse, chosen to represent Maine in the U.S. mint’s state quarter collection in 2003 has a fully functional light.
+Operated by the Coast Guard as a navigation aid, the beacon flashes a single white beam every 6 seconds and reaches 14 nautical miles out to sea.

-The Lighthouse tower, which is constructed of stone was completed in 1835 and is 38 feet tall.
+The Lighthouse tower is 38 feet tall, constructed of stone and was completed in 1835.
 The wood frame Keeper’s House was added in 1857.
 The grounds around the light are approximately 35 feet above sea level and the beautiful rock formations sit between the tower and the sea.

-Weather – This is a rain or shine event.
-Dress accordingly for the weather.
+Weather: This is a rain or shine event, so dress accordingly for the weather.

-Food – We will try to accommodate any food restrictions.
+Food: I recommend bringing along water and snacks.
+We will share a meal together at either a lobster shack or restaurant for an early dinner.
+I will try to accommodate any food restrictions.
 Please call if you have any concerns or specific needs.
 The cost of meals is not included in the price of the photo tour.